Yoshiki1996/BLE-Presence-Detection/README.md

-# BLE SCANNER AND DATA GENERATOR USING RASPBERRY PI
+# BLE SCANNER AND DATA GENERATOR USING RASPBERRY PI3

-Code is run on Python V2.x and Raspberry Pi Bluetoothctl environment
+Code is run on Python V2.x and Raspberry Pi3 Bluetoothctl environment

 To run any of the code, type: "sudo python CODENAME.py" in terminal